The force-free twisted magnetosphere of a neutron star: Numerical methods

 Similarly, we compare the dipole strength as defined through equation (\ref{multipole_content}) for the vacuum case (where its value is $a_{\rm vac} = 1$ in the units listed in Table \ref{table_dimensions}), and calculate the relative difference as \beq \frac{\Delta a_1}{a_{\rm vac}} = \frac{a_1 - a_{\rm vac}}{a_{\rm vac}} \ , \enq shown as the dotted line in Figure \ref{fig_scaling}.
 The number of grid points (in each of the two dimensions) is shown in units of 25 (i.e.\ the total number of grid points is $N^2$).
 In all cases accuracy improves with increased number of grid points.

 We have also applied our code to reproduce analytic solutions for the vacuum field and for the linear toroidal field ($T = sP$) for several multipoles.
+Such analytic solutions are discussed, for example, in Atanasiu et al.\ (2004) and Vigan\`{o} et al.\ (2011).
 In all cases the agreement is excellent, and typically around six significant digits.
 Thus, the linear solver is fairly robust.